 Scripting§

-NGINX Unit’s control API supports JavaScript expressions, including function calls, in the form of template literals written in the njs dialect of JavaScript.
+NGINX Unit’s control API supports JavaScript expressions, including function calls, in the form of template literals written in NGINX JavaScript ( njs ).
 They can be used with these configuration options:

 As its JavaScript engine, Unit uses the njs library, shipped with the official packages or built from source.